-Both schools use renewable energy from Revelstoke Community Energy Corp. for heat and hot water.
-The energy comes from a 1.5-megawatt biomass boiler at the nearby Downie Timber Ltd. mill, which burns 10% of the mill’s wood residue, offsetting more than 3,700 tonnes of greenhouse gases and reducing air pollutants and particulate matter.
+The schools use renewable energy from Revelstoke Community Energy Corp. for heat and hot water.
+The energy comes from a 1.5-megawatt biomass boiler at a nearby mill, which burns 10 percent of the mill’s wood residue, offsetting more than 3,700 tonnes of greenhouse gases and reducing air pollutants and particulate matter.